barchart/alerting-service-public/docs/content/quick_start.md

 ## Demos

-A sample web application was built with the SDK.
-It could provide some insight into the features and usage of the SDK.
+Two sample applications were built with this SDK.
+They could provide some insight into SDK features and usage.

+### Web Browsers

+A single-page HTML application allows users to configure, start, stop, edit, delete, and monitor alerts.

 You can find the source code here: